RushaniPerera/Computer-vision-models-to-classify-the-vehicle-images-based-on-it-s-damaged-level/README.md

 **Four classes of the dataset is defined as follows**

-• Low- Vehicles with very minute damages like scratches, small crushes
+• Low- Vehicles with very minute damages like scratches, small crushes.
-• Medium – Vehicles with damages to parts like shutters, metal body, mirrors etc..
+• Medium – Vehicles with damages to parts like shutters, metal body, mirrors etc...
-• Severe – Vehicles that are almost condemned or with large distructions to the body
+• Severe – Vehicles that are almost condemned or with large distructions to the body.
-• No- damage – No damage to the parts of the vehicle
+• No- damage – No damage to the parts of the vehicle.

 **Methodology**
 1) Initially the existing training dataset was augmented and doubled the size.
 Then the